usnistgov/ssmdevices/README.md

-# ssmdevices
-`ssmdevices` is a set of python device drivers developed for experiments in shared-spectrum metrology.
+*ssmdevices* is a set of python device drivers developed for data acquisition in shared-spectrum metrology.
 The drivers are implemented with [labbench](https://gitlab.nist.gov/gitlab/ssm/labbench), and wrap data into [pandas](http://pandas.pydata.org/) data frames when possible to support rapid exploration of data.
 It is separate from the `labbench` library to simplify future release of the `labbench` core without trade name complications and to restrict access based on export control law.